 You can find almost everywhere in the forest, here some locations within:

-Light Gaps in the forest form predominantly when trees falls by wind and storms.
-After a few months we can find a whole series of fungi over the time.
+Light Gaps in the forest form predominantly when trees fall by wind and storms.
+After a few months, we can find a whole series of fungi over time.

 Rotting Giant Trees can be a perfect place to watch a timelapse of the different fungi community coming with different fruiting over and over.